carstenschroeder/hassio-addons/README.md

 On top of this it will upload the the archive to the specified FTP Server.

 Please note that using a FTP Protocol is not secure as the ftp password will be seing in clear text.

-### [iBrew]

-Experimental using iBrew from  https://github.com/Tristan79/iBrew Using default port 2080